maxmpz/powerampapi/poweramp_provider_example/readme.md

 to read tags directly from the track and read embedded album art from it

-* the seekable socket descriptor requires special Track support ([TrackProviderProtocol.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderProto.java)), but resulting code is very close to the code for pipe file descriptors
+* the seekable socket descriptor requires special Track support ([TrackProviderProtocol.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderProto.java)), but resulting code is very close to the code for pipe file descriptors.
+When Poweramp needs such seekable socket, it passes custom (but otherwise compatible) TrackProviderConsts.OPEN_FILE_SOCKET_MODE value as openDocument mode parameter

 * pipe file descriptor is also accepted, but not recommended: no seeking is possible, no tag reading, no embedded album art extraction, file is represented as "stream"